 - creating an endowment fund whose income is for congregational growth and ministry resources needs

-You’ll need to discuss all congregational development projects with your area bishop in the preliminary stage of development.
+You’ll need to discuss all congregational development projects with your bishop in the preliminary stage of development.

-- Have a preliminary conversation with your area bishop.
+- Have a preliminary conversation with your bishop.
 If the project meets with their approval, Congregational Development will be advised of this provisional support.

 - Contact Congregational Development staff to confirm that your project meets MAF criteria.